antlafarge/ALLoader/README.md

 # ALLoader

-A Autodesk 3ds Max mesh exporter for three.js webGL engine which supports animated meshes and multiple materials.
+ALLoader is a 3dsmax mesh exporter and loader for three.js (webgl) in a JSON custom format, which supports rigged / skinned and animated meshes.

 ## Live demos